jaimetur/PhotoMigrator/help/09-nextcloud-photos.md

 - **Explanation:**
   - The Tool scans the configured NextCloud photos root through WebDAV.
 It uses each physical file's exact filename and WebDAV content length to form duplicate groups.
   - `newest` and `oldest` use the WebDAV last-modified timestamp.
 A missing or invalid timestamp is treated as older than a valid timestamp.
   - For each group, the Tool logs the proposed keeper and redundant file paths before requesting confirmation.
-Use _**`--no-request-user-confirmation`**_ only for unattended executions.
+Use _**`--request-user-confirmation=false`**_ only for unattended executions.
   - This module operates on physical files in the configured photos root.
 WebDAV does not provide a portable asset-metadata merge for albums, faces, tags, favorites, descriptions, or ratings, so none of those are merged before deletion.
 - **Examples:**
   ```